 9.1.17.1 Positioning Measurement Establishment Procedure

 3) If the requested location information and the location accuracy within the QoS can be satisfied based on parameters received from the MME, e.g. cell identity or Coarse Location Information, the E-SMLC may send a Location Response immediately.
 In the case of satellite access for NB-IoT and if Coarse Location Information was provided in step 2, the E-SMLC shall send a Location Response immediately.
 Otherwise, the E-SMLC determines the positioning method and instigates the particular message sequence for this method as described in clause 9.3a.
 If the position method returns position measurements, the E-SMLC uses them to compute a location estimate.
 If there has been a failure to obtain position measurements, the E-SMLC may use the current cell identity to derive an approximate location estimate.
 If an already computed location estimate is returned for an UE based position method, the E-SMLC may verify consistency with the current cell identity.
 If the location estimate so obtained does not satisfy the requested accuracy and sufficient response time still remains, the E-SMLC may instigate a further location attempt using the same or a different position method.
 If a vertical location co-ordinate is requested but the E-SMLC can only obtain horizontal co-ordinates, these may be returned.
 If the MME included an indication of UE country determination at step 2, the E-SMLC maps the location estimate to a country or an international area.
+If the MME included Coarse Location Information at step 2, the E-SMLC also maps the information to a Cell ID.

 9.1.17.2 Location Calculation and Release Procedure

 4) When a location estimate best satisfying the requested QoS has been obtained, the E-SMLC returns a Location Response to the MME with an indication whether the obtained location estimate satisfies the requested accuracy or not.
 This message carries the location estimate that was obtained.
 If a location estimate was not successfully obtained, a failure cause is included in the Location Response.
-When UE country determination is indicated at step 2, E-SMLC also returns an indication of the country or international area determined at step 3.
+When UE country determination is indicated at step 2, E-SMLC also returns an indication of the country or international area and a mapped Cell ID determined at step 3.
 If in step 1 the MME decided to verify the UE location (country or international area) via LCS service for a UE registering or registered for NB-IoT, LTE-M or WB-EUTRAN satellite access, the remaining steps are skipped.

 5) The MME may determine the GMLC and emergency services client using the cell identity or the location estimate or according to some fixed association for the MME.
 The MME shall send a Subscriber Location Report to the GMLC carrying the IMEI and if available the IMSI and MSISDN of the UE, the event causing the message (EMERGENCY_CALL_ORIGINATION), and, if these were obtained in steps 2 to 4, the location estimate and its age and the indication received from E-SMLC whether the obtained location estimate satisfies the requested accuracy or not.
 The serving cell identity of the UE may also be sent if available.
 The MME shall include its own address.
 The MME may record charging information.